zowe/zac/process/governance.md

 # Release Process

 Project releases will occur on a scheduled basis as agreed to by the maintainers.
 Coordination of Zowe releases is led by the [CI/CD squad](https://github.com/zowe/community/tree/master/CI-CD), and all Zowe releases are to be approved by the ZLC.
-Approval of the release will be done by vote on the zowe-zlc@lists.openmainframeproject.org alias.
+Approval of the release will be done by vote on the [zowe-zlc@lists.openmainframeproject.org](mailto:zowe-zlc@lists.openmainframeproject.org) alias.
 Votes will last 72 hours or until all current members of the ZLC have responded in the affirmative.

 In addition, when a release containing binaries is completed a note will be sent to the current Director of the OpenMainframe Project informing them of the release so that they can log the release as being part of the LLC created as the owner of binary releases.

 # Conflict Resolution and Voting

 In general, we prefer that technical issues and committer membership are amicably worked out between the persons involved.
 If a dispute cannot be decided independently, the committers can be called in to decide an issue.
 If the committers themselves cannot decide an issue, the issue will be resolved by voting.
 The voting process is a simple majority in which each committer receives one vote.

 # Communication

 This project, just like all of open source, is a global community.
-In addition to theLinux Project's [Code of Conduct](https://events.linuxfoundation.org/code-of-conduct/), this project will:
+In addition to The Linux Project's [Code of Conduct](https://events.linuxfoundation.org/code-of-conduct/), this project will:

 * Keep all communication on open channels (mailing list, forums, chat).
 * Be respectful of time and language differences between community members (such as scheduling meetings, email/issue responsiveness, etc).